NaitLee/xon-cn-ext/README.en-US.md

 (But no problem at the moment, as large-scale changes won’t take place in this period.)

 All files here are plain text files.
 If you’ve found something inappropriate, don’t hesitate to open it and correct.
 Indeed, Simp. / Trad. translations in other branches are converted from Traditional Characters (in `main`) with OpenCC.
+Phrase habit is of Simplified Chinese.
 Something wrong?
 Better translation in your mind?
 Discuss it here!

 Currently there will be performance problem when gaming in CJK language, because font-rendering of upstream DarkPlaces engine is unfriendly to that.
 Learn more & track the bug [here](https://github.com/DarkPlacesEngine/darkplaces/issues/49).